-Twenty-four male SPF BALB/c mice (6-week-old, 18 - 22 g) were supplied by Animal Experiment Center, West China Hospital, Sichuan University, and raised in a clean environment at room temperature (25 ± 2 °C), with a light-dark cycle of 12h-12 h, access to commercial feed and water ad libitum.
-The Ethics Committee of Chongqing Public Health Medical Center reviewed and approved all experimental procedures of the Medical School (approval no. 20220519013).
-Each experimental procedure was implemented in line with Guide for the Care and Use of Laboratory Animals [7].
+Twenty-four male SPF BALB/c mice (6-week-old, 18 - 22 g) were supplied by Animal Experiment Center, West China Hospital, Sichuan University.
+They were raised in a clean environment at room temperature (25 ± 2 °C), with a light-dark cycle for 12 h, commercial feed and water ad libitum.
+The Ethics Committee of Chongqing Public Health Medical Center approved all experimental procedures (approval no. 20220519013).
+Each experimental procedure was implemented in line with the Guide for the Care and Use of Laboratory Animals [7].

 Twenty-four mice were randomized into three groups, with eight mice per group.
-The mice in the three groups had unrestricted access to feed and water.
-Control group (CG) was not given any treatment, while the model group (MG) received intraperitoneal injection of streptozotocin (60 mg/kg, Sigma-Aldrich), in order to establish type I diabetic model.
-Fasting blood glucose (FBG) and urine glucose were determined 72 h after modeling.
-If blood glucose was above 16.7 mmol/L and urine glucose (+++), the model was considered successful [8].
+The mice in the three groups were free to eat and drink.
+The control group (CG) was not given any other intervention.
+The model group (MG) received intraperitoneal injection of streptozotocin (60 mg/kg) (Sigma-Aldrich), in order to establish the Type I diabetic model.
+Fasting blood glucose (FBG) and urine glucose were determined 72 h after streptozotocin administration.
+If blood glucose was above 16.7 mmol/L with urine glucose (+++), the model was considered successful [8].
 During modeling, 2 mL of normal saline injection was given through the tail vein seven times, once every three days.
-In the meantime, AC2-26 group (AG) was modeled by injecting AC2-26 1 mg/kg of 2 mL through the tail vein seven times, once every three days, as with the other groups.
-FBG and body weight were measured weekly.
+In the meantime, the AC2-26 group (AG) was modeled by injecting AC2-26 1 mg/kg of 2 mL through the tail vein seven times, once every three days, same with the other groups.
+The FBG and body weight were measured weekly.

-Bodyweight, fasting blood glucose, and lipid metabolism indexes
+Assessment of body weight, fasting blood glucose, and lipid metabolism

-Collection of urine and measurement of weight was done before the end of the experiment.
+The collection of urine and determination of body weight were done before the end of the experiment.
 Blood samples were taken from the heart, and FBG, triglyceride (TG), total cholesterol (TC), low-density lipoprotein (LDL), high-density lipoprotein (HDL), and oxidized LDL (ox-LDL) were determined by Sysmex-180 Biochemistry Analyzer (Sysmex, Japan).

-Assessment of renal function indices
+Evaluation of renal function

-The kidney was weighed with the kidney weight index (kidney weight/body weight, KI) calculated.
-The urine was collected after 24h, and centrifuged for 15 min (3000 rpm, 4 °C) to obtain the supernatant.
-Blood (5 mL) was collected from the abdominal aorta. left to stand for 30 min at room temperature, and subsequently centrifuged at 3000 rpm for 15 min.
+The kidney was weighed with the kidney weight index (kidney weight/body weight, KI) calculator.
+The urine was collected after 24 h, and centrifuged for 15 min (3000 rpm, 4 °C) to obtain the supernatant.
+Blood (5 mL) was collected from the abdominal aorta, left to stand for 30 min at room temperature, and subsequently centrifuged at 3000 rpm for 15 min.
 Up test kit (Beijing Leadman Biochemistry Co.
-Ltd., Beijing, China) was used to determine the 24 h urinary protein, immunoturbidimetric then assay was implemented to identify creatinine (Cr), and Sysmex-180 biochemistry analyzer (SYSMEX, Kobe, Japan) was used to measure blood urea nitrogen (BUN).
+Ltd., Beijing, China) was used to determine the 24 h urinary protein, immunoturbidimetric then assav was implemented to identify creatinine (Cr), while Sysmex-180 biochemistry analyzer (SYSMEX, Kobe, Japan) was used to measure blood urea nitrogen (BUN).

-H & E staining and PAS staining
+Hematoxylin and Eosin (H & E) and PAS staining

-Kidney tissue was fixed with 4 % paraformaldehyde for two days, then dehydrated with gradient ethanol, embedded into paraffin, and sectioned into 5 μm slices.
+Kidney tissue was fixed with 4 % paraformaldehyde for two days, then dehydrated with gradient ethanol, embedded into paraffin, and sectioned into 5 μ m slices.
 The tissue was dewaxed, put into water, and then dried to remove extra water.

+Hematoxylin-Eosin (H&E) stain

-(1) Hematoxylin-eosin (H&E) stain: The sample was put in hematoxylin and 1 % ammonia to stain for 3 min. and then rinsed with water.
+The sample was put in hematoxylin and 1 % ammonia to stain for 3 min, and then rinsed with water.
 Afterwards, it was stained with eosin for 2 min, dehydrated with gradient ethanol, cleared with xylene, and sealed with mount.

-(2) Periodic Acid-Schiff (PAS) stain: The sample was stained with Schiff reagent for 10 min and rinsed in running water for 5 min.
-The sample was stained with Myaer hematoxylin, then rinsed, blued, washed, and dehydrated with gradient ethanol.
-It was then cleared with xylene, and then sealed with mount.
+Periodic Acid-Schiff (PAS) stain

+The sample was stained with Schiff reagent for 10 min and rinsed in running water for 5 min.
+The sample was stained with Myaer hematoxylin, then rinsed, blued, washed, dehydrated with gradient ethanol, cleared with xylene, and then sealed with mount.
 The samples were observed under an optical microscope.

-Enzyme linked immunosorbent assay (ELISA)
+ELISA assay